crewjam/blog/content/post/etcd-aws.md

 [Auto Scaling lifecycle hooks](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/lifecycle-hooks.html) are just the ticket.

 We create a lifecycle hook that notifies us whenever an instance is terminated.
-Experimentally, this works no matter if autoscaling kills your instance or if you kill an instance manually.
+Experimentally, this works no matter if autoscaling kills your instance or if you kill an instance by hand.

 ~~~go
 t.AddResource("MasterAutoscaleLifecycleHookQueue", cfn.SQSQueue{})